LinuxForHealth/docs/source/develop/extend.rst

 Routes
 ------
-A Linux for Health route is designed to take data in, perform any required operations on that data (e.g. de-serialize, transform), then do something with that data (e.g. store, notify, forward, etc.).
+A Linux for Health route is designed to ingest healthcare data, perform any required operations on that data (e.g. de-serialize, transform, enrich), then do something with that data (e.g. store, notify, forward).
 Routes may be defined using standard protocols, such as REST or HTTP, and may use a `known data format <https://camel.apache.org/components/latest/dataformats/index.html>`_ such as HL7v2 or FHIR R4.
 If you are adding access to a service, you will likely need to add a new route to LFH.

 Components
 ----------